 Osteoarthritis (OA) is a joint disease in which the cartilage at the end of the bone loses elasticity and wears away.
-This condition is most prevalent in aging individuals and is the most common type of arthritis.
 Without the cushioning of the cartilage, the bones start rubbing against each other causing pain, stiffness, inflammation and loss of movement.

 Signs of Osteoarthritis

 The symptoms of osteoarthritis develop gradually and may worsen with time.
 Some of the commonly observed symptoms include:

 Ayurveda describes a condition known as Sandhigat Vata, which closely resembles the condition of osteoarthritis.
 In this disease, the Vata dosha gets vitiated and settles into the bone and the bone marrow, leading to the typical stiffness and pain in the joints along with loss of muscle strength and impaired movement of the affected parts.